Organizational culture: How does it affect a business acquisition

 Creating a new culture that blends the best elements of both companies can be a way of achieving alignment with less disruption to your new employees.

-If you acquired a company primarily for its people, this approach can help ensure they don’t leave because they feel alienated.
+If you acquired a company primarily for its people, this approach can help ensure that few people leave as a result of feeling alienated.
 It can also be an opportunity to improve your culture by adopting values and processes from the acquired company or by introducing completely new ones.